How many students choose to remain on the waitlist?

 How many people have you admitted from the waitlist in the past?

 It depends on the year and the class size.
 Some years, we admit between 20-50 students.
-Other years, we are not able to admit any students off the waitlist.
+Other years, we are not able to admit any students from the waitlist.

-When will I know if I am admitted off the waitlist?
+When will I know if I am admitted from the waitlist?

 We hope to begin notifying waitlisted students of their admission status in late May and will be in touch as soon as we are able.